tm-a-t/TGPy/docs/tgpy/extensibility/modules.md

 ## Features

 By default, all variables from a module are saved for future use.
-You can specify ones the with the `__all__` variable.
+You can specify which ones to save with the `__all__` variable.

 ## Standard modules